w3c/wai-bcase/index.md

 A research study of Fortune 100 companies indicates that disability inclusion as part of an overall diversity strategy is common practice among high performing businesses.[^1]

-When accessibility is part of strategic planning, businesses are more readily equipped for success in our connected world of commerce, academia, and civic engagement.
+When accessibility is part of strategic planning, businesses are better equipped for success in our connected world of commerce, academia, and civic engagement.

 Let’s look at some examples and research outcomes that will help you make the business case that is most effective in your business environment.